Mandela Effect Examples 6-10

-The Mandela Effect is a worldwide phenomenon that creates alternate memories of many things including events, movies, logos, companies, sayings, phrases and much more.
+The Mandela Effect is a worldwide phenomenon that allows us to create alternate memories of events, movies, logos, companies, sayings, phrases and much more.
 Our library has the largest collection of Mandela Effect examples on the internet!
-Here are examples 1-5:
+Here’s 6-10:

 No, Luke, I am your father – Star Wars: Episode V – The Empire Strikes Back

-Many people vividly remember Darth Vader shocking the world in the 1980’s iconic movie, The Empire Strikes Back, when he announced he was Luke Skywalker’s father with the line ”Luke, I am your father”, but this has become one of the most discussed Mandela Effect examples…
+Many people vividly remember Darth Vader shocking the world in the 1980’s iconic movie, The Empire Strikes Back, when he announced he was Luke Skywalker’s father with the line “Luke, I am your father”, but this line was never said and has become one of the most debated Mandela Effect examples of all time.